 Continued inappropriate behaviour will be dealt with according to Local Authority guidelines and can ultimately lead to temporary or permanent exclusion.
-This may also include first the use of internal exclusions which may be a build up of red cards over a short period of time, or an incident that has been deemed to be very serious.

 When a child is in danger of being excluded because of on-going or deteriorating behaviour, an additional support plan is created for that pupil to minimise the risk of exclusions.
 The plan is written with the cooperation of the pupil, parents/ carers, teacher, SENCO/HT and any other relevant agencies.

 When dealing with children in crisis, we use Thrive language.